 It doesn't look like Apple has to worry about the Galaxy Note 10, at least when it comes to performance.

-We've started our Galaxy Note 10 Plus review, and this phone is indeed fast, thanks to its 12GB of RAM and faster UFS 3.0 storage alongside its Snapdragon 855 CPU, Overall, this Android phone offers pretty impressive performance, but last year's iPhone XS Max is faster in two key tests.
+Our Galaxy Note 10 Plus review is in, and this phone is indeed fast, thanks to its 12GB of RAM and faster UFS 3.0 storage alongside its Snapdragon 855 CPU, Overall, this Android phone offers pretty impressive performance, but last year's iPhone XS Max is faster in two key tests.

 The good news is that the Note 10 Plus' display is practically perfect based on our lab tests.
 Here's all the results so far.